 Midvale is a medium-sized city located in the state of Utah.
 With a population of 32,613 people and six constituent neighborhoods, Midvale is the 26th largest community in Utah.

-Unlike some cities, Midvale isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Midvale are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Midvale is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Midvale is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Midvale who work in office and administrative support (20.58%), sales jobs (9.61%), and management occupations (7.43%).

 Also of interest is that Midvale has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Midvale citizens is a little higher than the average for US cities and towns: 24.86% of adults in Midvale have at least a bachelor's degree.
+The citizens of Midvale are slightly better educated than the national average of 21.84% for all cities and towns, with 24.86% of adults in Midvale having a bachelor's degree or advanced degree.

 The per capita income in Midvale in 2010 was $23,910, which is upper middle income relative to Utah, and middle income relative to the rest of the US.
 This equates to an annual income of $95,640 for a family of four.
 However, Midvale contains both very wealthy and poor people as well.